SalemAbebe/simple-react-game/README.md

 ## Overview

-This is a simple desktop game built with react js
+This is a simple desktop guessing game built with react js.

 ### The challenge